 Apart from the RANGE property, you can use the “Cells” property to refer to a cell or a range of cells in your worksheet.
 In cell property, instead of using the cell reference, you need to enter the column number and row number of the cell.

 Here the expression is a VBA object and Row_Number is the row number of the cell and Column_Number is the column of the cell.
-So if you want to refer to the cell A5 you can use the code the below code:
+So if you want to refer to the cell A5 you can use the code below code:

-Now, this code tells VBA to refer to the cell which is at row number five and at the column number one.
-As it’s syntax says you need to enter column number as address but the reality is you can also use the column alphabet if you want just by wrapping it in double quotation marks.
+Now, this code tells VBA to refer to the cell which is at row number five and at column number one.
+As its syntax says you need to enter column number as address but the reality is you can also use the column alphabet if you want just by wrapping it in double quotation marks.

 The below code will also refer to the cell A5:

 And to VBA to select it simply add “.Select” at the end.

-The above code will select the cell A5 which is in the 5th row and in the first column of the worksheet.
+The above code will select cell A5 which is in the 5th row and in the first column of the worksheet.

-If you want to play well with ranges in VBA you need to know how to use OFFSET property.
+If you want to play well with ranges in VBA you need to know how to use the OFFSET property.
 It helps to refer to a cell that is a particular number of rows and columns away from another cell.

 Let’s say your active cell is B5 right now and you want to navigate to the cell which is 3 columns right and 1 row down from B5, you can do this OFFSET.
 Below is the syntax which you need to use for the OFFSET: